 - This event has passed.

-Each student will use their own smartphone, tablet, or video camera and learn visual storytelling techniques and share their ideas and work.
-This is not a traditional filmmaking course, but rather uses creative techniques and exercises to dig into memories, personal experiences, and unusual visual story making techniques.
+Each student will use their own smartphone, tablet, or video camera and learn visual storytelling techniques to share ideas and work with one another.
+This is not a traditional filmmaking course, but rather uses creative tools and exercises to dig into memories, personal experiences, and unusual visual story making techniques.
 This approach is patterned after the work of such artists as Lynda Barry and explores non-traditional ways of finding the “aliveness” of images and stories.
-The group will conceptualize stories with a variety of experiential techniques including writing, drawing, and video making.
-Ultimately, these discoveries will become a final film project to share with an audience.
+The class is highly experiential and will result in multiple finished pieces.
+Ultimately, these creative works will become a final visual group project to share with an audience.

 Equipment, Materials & More

 - Participation in this online course requires that you use the free Zoom cloud-based video conferencing service.
 For optimal performance it is highly recommended that you install Zoom on your computer rather than running it from a web browser.
-A few days prior to the class start date we’ll e-mail you the link and ID code needed to access this class on Zoom.
-Your instructor will be provided a student roster to take attendance.
+A few days prior to the class start date we’ll e-mail you the link to access class sessions.
+Your instructor will be provided a roster to take attendance.
 Click here for a tutorial on how to join a Zoom meeting and much more.

-- Additionally, What It Is, a book on artistic creation by Lynda Barry, is highly recommended for the class.
-It can be purchased for $18.23 on Amazon.com.
+- Recommended but not required is a book on artistic creation, What It Is by Lynda Barry, which can be purchased on Amazon.com.

 As a child, Barbara Wiener (teaching artist) first wanted to be an astronaut but discovered that motion sickness would be a hindrance to successful completion of the training.
 Instead, she found herself drawn to telling the stories of the world around her.
 Barbara believes human beings are hardwired as a species to respond to stories and images in emotional ways.
 That means our modern media has significant influence to shape how we see ourselves and others.
 She believes sharing visual stories has the power to create the world we want to live in.
 That’s where making films comes in.